kogo59/The_Central_Caucasus_and_Bashan/chapters/13_Chapter.md

 conclusion as to their character is the result of our own experience, but it is confirmed by that of other travellers, even from remote times.
-Thus Chardin, writing nearly 200 years ago, says: ❛The women of Mingrelia are extremely civil, but otherwise the wickedest in the world,— haughty, furious, perfidious, deceitful, cruel, and impudent — so that there is no sort of wickedness they will not put in execution.
+Thus Chardin, writing nearly 200 years ago, says: ❛The women of Mingrelia are extremely civil, but otherwise the wickedest in the world, — haughty, furious, perfidious, deceitful, cruel, and impudent — so that there is no sort of wickedness they will not put in execution.
 The men are endowed with all these mischievous qualities, with some addition.
 There is no wickedness to which their